apache/pulsar/site2/docs/client-libraries-java.md

         .create();
   ```

-* Protobuf schemas can be generated using `Schema.PROTOBUF`.
+* Generate Protobuf schemas using `Schema.PROTOBUF`.
 The following example shows how to create the Protobuf schema and use it to instantiate a new producer:

   ```java
   Producer<MyProtobuf> protobufProducer = client.newProducer(Schema.PROTOBUF(MyProtobuf.class))